Back-to-school 2020 is a hot topic that has caused great debate division on every online platform.

 It will actually help you, too.

-Loretta Holmes, MA is the founder of Bella Coaching Services and is a certified life coach and NLP practitioner where she coaches little humans and moms who are affected my anxiety skyrocket their life.
+Loretta Holmes, MA is the founder of Bella Coaching Services and is a certified life coach and NLP practitioner where she coaches little humans and moms without new age therapy or meds.
 Loretta enjoys competing in cycling races, walking along the beautiful shores of Lake Michigan, and hiking with her doodles – Riley and Sweet Stella.